CLERK OF COURT & COMPTROLLER

 HILLSBOROUGH COUNTY, FLORIDA

-The Hillsborough County Health, Education and Life Planning (HELP) and Domestic Partnership Registry (DPR) allow you to select a surrogate to make critical decisions for you when you are incapacitated or otherwise unable to make them yourself.
+The Hillsborough County Health, Education and Life Planning (HELP) and Domestic Partnership Registry (DPR) allows you to select a surrogate to make critical decisions for you when you are incapacitated or otherwise unable to make them yourself.
 These include decisions on visitation in hospitals or correctional facilities, emergency notification, health care and burial decisions and education decisions for dependent children.

 Under the Ordinance, you designate a surrogate in an affidavit, which you can download from our site.
 You can find the link below.
 You then have the option of filing the form with the Clerk’s office.
 This helps ensure your choice is honored countywide.